ShivanandhGangapuram/ML_enabled_Trading_Bot/README.md

 - Trained model files are also excluded to prevent potential data leakage
 - Be cautious when sharing backtest results as they may contain information about your trading strategy

+## Community & Contributions

+We welcome contributions from the community!
+Whether you're a machine learning expert, a trading enthusiast, or a software developer, there are many ways to get involved:

+- **Star the repository** to show your support
+- **Fork and submit pull requests** with new features or improvements
+- **Report bugs** or suggest enhancements through [Issues](https://github.com/ShivanandhGangapuram/ML_enabled_Trading_Bot/issues)
+- **Share your trading strategies** with the community
+- **Improve documentation** to help others get started

+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide and [ROADMAP.md](ROADMAP.md) for more details on how to contribute.

+## Resources

+- [Examples](EXAMPLES.md): Practical examples of how to use the trading bot
+- [Roadmap](ROADMAP.md): Upcoming features and development plans
+- [Contributing Guide](CONTRIBUTING.md): How to contribute to the project

 ## Disclaimer

 This trading bot is for educational and research purposes only.
 It is not financial advice, and you should not use it to make real trading decisions without thorough testing and understanding of the risks involved.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

+If you find this project useful, please consider giving it a star ⭐ on GitHub!